AttacktheSOC/attackthesoc.github.io/content/about.md

 ## 🎯 Hobbies
 When I’m not working, you can find me:
-- Learning Guitar (Death Metal)
+- Reading
 - Wood Carving
 - Writing short stories
-- Meditating
+- Learning to play the guitar

 ---